-In Tier 1, all districts receive a "basic allotment" of \$2,537 per ADA for the first 86 cents of local tax effort.
+In Tier 1, all districts receive a "basic allotment" of \$2,537 per student in average daily attendance (ADA) for the first 86 cents of local tax effort.
 The cost of Tier 1 is shared by the state and the local district.
 The size of a district's Tier 1 entitlement is based on the number of students in ADA, the number of students who participate in special programs, and the size and location of the district.
 Tier 1 funding also includes a transportation allotment that helps offset the cost of transporting students to and from school.